puppetlabs-toy-chest/puppet-quest-guide/quests/facts.md

     vim motd/templates/motd.epp

-Begin with a parameters tag to make the set of variable used in the template explicit.
+Begin with a parameters tag to make the set of variables used in the template explicit.
 Note that the MOTD is a plaintext file without any commenting syntax, so we'll leave out the conventional "managed by Puppet" note.